hoangbv15/my-notes/iOS6/README.md

 Where `/Volumes/Ramdisk` is a ram disk that I mount on boot.
 This means the server won't log to disk to reduce disk lifespan, and I can still read logs as long as the machine doesn't reboot.

+SoftEther supports 2 protocols that works on iOS 6, L2TP/IPSec and OpenVPN.
+For those 2, you need to open ports 500, 4500 and 1194.
+In general OpenVPN is recommended due to it being more secure and faster, especially when the client GuizmOVPN works.
+Unfortunately no WireGuard support whatsoever.

+For exporting the OpenVPN profile, copy the terminal output of the above docker run command, put it in a file, and name it with the .ovpn extension.

 ## Notifications

 There seems to be an open source implementation of push notifications, aimed at legacy iOS.
 However, the documentation is a bit scarce so it's not clear how exactly to use.
 I'll put the links here if this changes in the future.